TypeStrong/ts-loader/README.md

 You probably don't want to give up type checking; that's rather the point of TypeScript.
 So what you can do is use the [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
 It runs the type checker on a separate process, so your build remains fast thanks to `transpileOnly: true` but you still have the type checking.
 Also, the plugin has several optimizations to make incremental type checking faster (AST cache, multiple workers).

 If you'd like to see a simple setup take a look at [our simple example](examples/fork-ts-checker/).
 For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp).

+### Babel

+ts-loader works very well in combination with [babel](https://babeljs.io/) and [babel-loader](https://github.com/babel/babel-loader).
+There is an [example](https://github.com/Microsoft/TypeScriptSamples/tree/master/react-flux-babel-karma) of this in the official [TypeScript Samples](https://github.com/Microsoft/TypeScriptSamples).
+Alternatively take a look at our own [example](examples/react-babel-karma-gulp).

 ### Parallelising Builds